 "It's so big...""The larger the penis, the better the sex."
 This assumption is a staple of modern fiction when it comes to Sex Tropes.
 It's the reason why Compensating for Something is, by its very nature, an insult — everybody knows that a real man has a big penis.
 A heroic character, when his penis is mentioned (which isn't all that often, except by innuendo), will usually have a big one.
 Consequently, this is also the reason why villainous or loser characters are portrayed as having a small penis, or a small something else meant to represent a penis.
-It's a deficiency that makes them bad people, or at least not cool like the heroes are.
+It's a deficiency that makes them bad people, or at least not cool like the heroes are, and may be a key to their underlying motivation.
 By further extension, Good People Have Good Sex, to some degree because they're usually well-endowed.
-Also expect many authors to give us the exact dimensions of this uberpenis, conjuring the mental image of a PoV-character breaking out the measuring tape.
+Expect many authors to give us the exact dimensions of this uberpenis, conjuring the mental image of a PoV-character either breaking out a measuring tape at a romantically inappropriate moment or somehow possessing their own finely-calibrated genitals.
 Unsurprisingly, most writers don't really think through the Real Life implications of this.
-First, regardless of personal preferences, if someone's penis is too long for their partner's orifices then intercourse can be awkard, physically painful, or even outright impossible.
-Second, this trope makes the assumption that intercourse is all there is to sex, thereby demonstrating certain failures of imagination and knowledge — only a quarter of women at most, for instance, are able to climax from vaginal stimulation alone (regardless of the nature or extent of that stimulation).
-Third, and most tragically, truly extraordinary size can make it difficult or even impossible to sustain erection due to blood-flow complications.
-This issue seems to have plagued the the famed pornstar 'Dick Rambone'.
-Fourth, size does matter to women, but they care more about width than they do about length.
+First, regardless of personal preferences, if a guy's penis is too big for his partner's orifices then intercourse will be awkward, physically painful, or even outright impossible.
+Second, it assumes that intercourse is all there is to sex, thereby demonstrating certain failures of knowledge and imagination.
+Most women are unable to climax solely from vaginal stimulation and excessive length may prevent them from receiving the additional vulval and clitoral stimulation they need.
+Third, truly extraordinary size can make it difficult or even impossible to sustain erection due to blood-flow complications making any degree of performance impossible.
+Fourth, while size can matter to women, width benefits them more than length and both take a back seat to technique because female genitals have evolved to accept a reasonable range of "inputs."
+One size does indeed fit all, so long as the "all" knows what they are doing.
 When a large penis has comedic value instead of sexual value, see Gag Penis.
 Contrast with Teeny Weenie, which is a penis which is smaller than the average, and often leads to mockery of the guy who has it because of this trope.
 The female equivalents for this trope are Buxom Is Better or Gag Boobs.
 Often related to IKEA Erotica, and when taken to extremes can become a case of Anatomically Impossible Sex, or alternately of Writers Cannot Do Math.
+Monty Python's Life of Brian names the trope with an unrelated premise and scene.

 open/close all folders